MATF-RG18/RG105-labyrinth-escape/README.md

 GL!

 ***Oh yeah, one more thing***...
-See, the walls have this tendency to swallow up people.
+See, the walls seem to have this tendency to swallow up people.
 Not because I'm a lousy programmer, but 'cause they are ***evil***, and you don't know how to avoid them!
 So anyways, if you ever get stuck just press P to get you back at start...or just press R like, 17 times, that should work.